VikParuchuri/marker/README.md

 # Benchmarks

 Benchmarking PDF extraction quality is hard.
 I've created a test set by finding books and scientific papers that have a pdf version and a latex source.
-I converted the latex to text, and compare the reference to the output of text extraction methods.
+I convert the latex to text, and compare the reference to the output of text extraction methods.

 Benchmarks show that marker is 10x faster than nougat, and more accurate outside arXiv (nougat was trained on arXiv data).

 **Speed**

-The books are several hundred pages long (paip is almost 1000 pages).

 Method      Average Score    Time per doc
 --------  ---------------  --------------